kytta/shareon/README.md

 ## Usage

-Create a container with class `shareon` and populate it with elements, class names of which match the names of the social networks:
+Create a container with class `shareon` and populate it with elements, class names of which match the names of the social networks (or `copy-url`, for the 'Copy URL' button:

 ```html
 <div class="shareon">